-With regard to the expansion of Bray - Fassaroe, the Council will collaborate with Wicklow County Council, the NTA and the TII to facilitate the delivery of enabling transport infrastructure to facilitate this area including Old Connaught (consistent with RPO 4.40 of the RSES).
+With regard to the expansion of Bray - Fassaroe, the Council will collaborate with Wicklow County

+Council, the NTA and the TII to facilitate the delivery of enabling transport infrastructure to facilitate this area including Old Connaught (consistent with RPO 4.40 of the RSES).

-The Bray and Environs Transport Study emphasises the need to reduce the overall demand for travel, prioritise pedestrians and cyclists including the implementation of the Greater Dublin Area Cycle Network Plan (and subsequent revisions), prioritise public transport increasing the frequency of Dart and bus services, support the Metrolink to Sandyford and Luas to Bray, protect the national road network facilitating demand management on the N11/M11 and minimise road construction.
+The Bray and Environs Transport Study emphasises the need to reduce the overall demand for travel, prioritise pedestrians and cyclists including the implementation of the Greater Dublin Area Cycle Network Plan, prioritise public transport increasing the frequency of Dart and bus services, support the Metrolink to Sandyford and Luas to Bray, protect the national road network facilitating demand management on the N11/M11 and minimise road construction.
 The Bray and Environs Transport Study sets out enabling Infrastructure as follows:

 - Woodbrook Dart Station.

 - Strategic Park and Ride.

 - Bus Connects/Core Bus Corridor.

-- Busway from Fassaroe to Old Connaught over

-the County Brook at Ballyman Glen (which also facilitates walking and cycling).
+- Busway from Fassaroe to Old Connaught over the County Brook at Ballyman Glen (which also facilitates walking and cycling).

-- Support the delivery of a bus service from Sandyford via Rathmichael and Old Connaught to Bray Dart Station until the Luas Green Line extension to Bray is suitably advanced. - Facilitate the implementation of demand management measures on the N/M11 and M50. - Upgrade of the road system in Rathmichael and Old Connaught in order to facilitate the safe, convenient and reliable movement of public transport vehicles, cyclists and pedestrians - including: - Upgrade of Ferndale Road. - Development of a new link road from Ferndale Road to Dublin Road. - M50 Cherrywood Interchange to Rathmichael Link Road. - The inclusion of the preceding three proposals is dependent on further assessment as set out in; the 'Spatial Planning and National Roads Guidelines for Planning Authorities' in particular Section 2.7 and Section 5.8.3 Principles of Road Development, feasibility and environmental assessment of the NTA Transport Strategy for the GDA; and demonstration of their compatibility of with the strategic function of the national road network as set out in Sections 2.2 in the Bray and Environs Transport Study (2019). - Delivery of Metro to Sandyford and Luas Green Line extension to Bray. - N11/M11 upgrade.
+- Support the delivery of a bus service from Sandyford via Rathmichael and Old Connaught

+to Bray Dart Station until the Luas Green Line extension to Bray is suitably advanced.

+- Facilitate the implementation of demand management measures on the N/M11 and M50. - Upgrade of the road system in Rathmichael and Old Connaught in order to facilitate the safe, convenient and reliable movement of public transport vehicles, cyclists and pedestrians - including: - Upgrade of Ferndale Road. - Development of a new link road from Ferndale Road to Dublin Road. - M50 Cherrywood Interchange to Rathmichael Link Road. - Delivery of Metro to Sandyford and Luas Green Line extension to Bray. - N11/M11 upgrade.

-5.5 Promoting Modal Change
+5.4 Promoting Modal Change

-5.5.1 Policy Objective T4: Development of Sustainable Travel and Transport
+5.4.1 Policy Objective T3: Development of Sustainable Travel and Transport

-It is a Policy Objective to promote, facilitate and cooperate with other transport agencies in securing the implementation of the transport strategy for the County and the wider Metropolitan Area as set out in Department of Transport's 'Smarter Travel A Sustainable Transport Future 2009 -2020', and subsequent updates and the NTA's 'Transport Strategy for the Greater Dublin Area 2016-2035' and subsequent updates, the RSES and the MASP.
+It is a Policy Objective to promote, facilitate and cooperate with other transport agencies in securing the implementation of the transport strategy for the County and the wider Metropolitan Area as set out in Department of Transport's 'Smarter Travel, A Sustainable Transport Future 2009 -2020' including the modal share targets and the NTA's 'Greater Dublin Area Transport Strategy 2016-2035', the RSES and the MASP.
 (Consistent with NPOs 26, 64 of the NPF and RPOs 5.2, 5.3, 8.4, 8.7, 8.8 and 8.9 of the RSES)